akselkaastras/pqcrypt_hash/README.md

 For LD-OTS type `make lamport` at the root directory.
 The executable file lamport will be generated inside *bin* directory.

-For LD-OTS type `make merkle` at the root directory.
+For Merkles OTS type `make merkle` at the root directory.
 The executable file merkle will be generated inside *bin* directory.

-For LD-OTS type `make winternitz` at the root directory.
+For W-OTS type `make winternitz` at the root directory.
 The executable file winternitz will be generated inside *bin* directory.

-For LD-OTS type `make gmr` at the root directory.
+For GMR type `make gmr` at the root directory.
 The executable file gmr will be generated inside *bin* directory.

 To change specific parameters for the one-time signatures or mss, simply go to /include and find the corresponding .h header file.
 Here you can edit securityparameters and tree heights.